OpenViva/OpenViva_Official/README.md

 Required:
 - Unity 2022.1.21f1
 - Microsoft Visual Studio
-- 3rd Party assets (you will have to ask for them manually from Foxify52 since we cannot share them publically)
+- 3rd Party assets (You will have to ask for them personally from Foxify52 since we cannot share them publically)

 Recommended:
 - GitHub Desktop (For better Git management)